jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 ###### &nbsp;

 #### ⏳ Fast
-##### The current fast, which is the time elapsed since the last carb entry in the Health app.
+##### The current fast, which is the time elapsed since the last carbs entry in the Health app.
-+ All entered carb values are included (e.g. 0, 1, 10, 100).
++ All entered carbs are included (e.g. 0, 1, 10, 100).
 + It is displayed as a time (e.g. 14h 22m) and on a progress bar of 24 hours.

 ###### &nbsp;